nwdaudt/munida_seabirds/README.md

 - Does seasonality influence assemblages of seabird species off southeast New Zealand?
 - Are species' distributions changing over time?

-Here, we used a seabird observations undertaken during the Munida Time Series voyages to explore these questions.
+This study used seabird observations undertaken during the Munida Time Series voyages to explore these questions.
 The 'Munida transect' runs bi-monthly a 60 km offshore transect departing from the Taiaroa Head (Otago Peninsula, Aotearoa New Zealand).
 The main goal of these voyages is to monitor ocean acidification, including several other biogeochemical markers.
-It has been going on since 1998, making the Munida transect one of the longest time-series on ocean acidification globally.
-In addition to its primary goal, the Munida transect allows for collecting other biological and oceanographic samples---including visual surveys of marine megafauna, such as seabirds.
+It has been going on since 1998, making the Munida transect one of the longest time series on ocean acidification globally.
+In addition to its primary goal, the Munida transect allows for the collection of other biological and oceanographic samples---including visual surveys of marine megafauna, such as seabirds.

 An interesting feature about this transect is that it consistently samples across Neritic, Subtropical Surface and Subantarctic Waters.
-Very often it crosses the Southland Front, a local expression of the global Subtropical Front.
+It often crosses the Southland Front, a local expression of the global Subtropical Front.
 Therefore, using seabird *in situ* observations while carrying out these voyages is an excellent scenario to test whether seabird occurrence responds to water mass even in 'small' scales (i.e. coarse scale, 1--100 km).

-The observations are from 2015 to 2023 (nine years), and they consist of the maximum number of individuals counted (at once), within equal-length 5 km 'segments' along the Munida transect.
+The observations are from 2015 to 2023 (nine years), consisting of the maximum number of individuals counted (at once) within equal-length 5 km 'segments' along the Munida transect.

 ***